 Your doctor can help you understand your osteoporosis risk factors, and recommend next steps for preserving or restoring bone health.

 Your bones aren't set in stone.
 Healthy bone tissue is living, and is constantly being broken down and rebuilt in a process known as remodeling.
 Bone cells called osteoclasts remove old or damaged bone (called resorption), while osteoblasts replace it with new bone (a bone building process called ossification or new bone formation) (International Osteoporosis Foundation, 2022).

 In osteoporosis, aging and hormonal changes can upset the balance in bone remodeling.
 Too much bone is removed, too little is replaced, or a combination of both.
 The result is that you lose bone density, and that's when you're at an increased risk of things like bone fractures.

 Under a microscope, normal bones look like a honeycomb.
 Bones affected by osteoporosis are more porous.
 They have bigger holes and more spaces, which makes them more brittle.
 Weakened bones can fracture more easily from a fall or other pressure on them.

 A few risk factors increase your likelihood of getting osteoporosis.
 Women are more likely to develop weakened bones as they age and go through menopause (Bone Health & Osteoporosis Foundation, undated).

-Some risk factors, such as your genes and age, are out of your control.
+Some factors, such as your genes and age, are out of your control.
 These can put you at increased risk of developing osteoporosis, which is especially prevalent in post-menopausal women.
-Other risk factors can be modified with lifestyle changes, such as diet and exercise.
+Others can be modified with lifestyle changes, such as healthy diet and exercise.